dsc-courses/dsc80-2023-wi/syllabus.md

 This class has one Midterm Exam and one Final Exam.
 Exams are cumulative, though the Final Exam will emphasize material after the Midterm Exam.

-- **Midterm Exam**: Wednesday, April 27th, during your scheduled lecture time (3-3:50PM for A00, 4-4:50PM for B00) in Center Hall 109
+- **Midterm Exam**: Wednesday, February 15th, 12-12:50PM, Mosaic Hall 114 (during lecture)

-- **Final Exam:** Saturday, June 4th, 11:30AM-2:30PM, location TBD
+- **Final Exam:** Wednesday, March 22nd, 11:30AM-2:30PM, location TBD

 **Both exams will be administered in-person**.
-If you have conflicts with either of the exams, or are unable to come in-person, please let us know on the [Welcome + Alternate Exams Form](https://docs.google.com/forms/d/e/1FAIpQLSdBKLcPs4Xi0plaIw0MVZ0DyGcvnSZyHxKVC7S7LwEiCchepQ/viewform
+If you have conflicts with either of the exams, please let us know on the [Welcome Survey](https://docs.google.com/forms/d/e/1FAIpQLSe0_yIwytkjirqN26bMonQ3wQTzX7itZXd8KBeglaUeAZtIhA/viewform).
-).

 ### Redemption Policy